esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 ***********************************************************************
 Upgrading:

-These instructions assume that you are running RaceDB 0.3.145 or later.

 The upgrade will preserve your existing database and keep all your information.
 (But, make a backup of your database file, just in case).